Zealand, New Brunswick

 Zealand is a Canadian rural community in York County, New Brunswick close to the intersection of Route 104 and Route 616.

-It is located on the Keswick River, a tributary of the Saint John River, between the communities of Burtts Corner and Millville.
+It is located on the Keswick River, a tributary of the Saint John River, between the communities of Burtts Corner and Nackawic-Millville.

 History

 The community was founded under the name New Zealand, changed to Zealand Station in the late 1800s, and took its current name of Zealand in 1961.

 The area was named New Zealand by Gould Crouse, whose Loyalist father Philip, born in Zealand in the Netherlands, came to New Brunswick from North Carolina after the American Revolution.

 Early Postal Service

 The first official post office in the community called New Zealand was operated by Thomas Woodworth.

 He operated this former way office from July 1, 1868, until his resignation on October 24, 1871.
 Newly married Darius E. Brewer took over, continuing the post office duties until 1885.
 Rev. Peter O. Rees took over from Mr. Brewer on August 1, 1885, as the new name for the post office changed from New Zealand to Zealand Station.
 Mr. Rees maintained this position until April 4, 1899.
 The final change came in 1961, after several postmasters, when the post office name was officially shortened to Zealand.